hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.serf.member.flap`</td>
      <td>Available in Consul 0.7 and later, this increments when an agent is marked dead and then recovers within a short time period.
-This can be an indicator of overloaded agents, network problems, or configuration errors where agents can not connect to each other on the [required ports](/docs/agent/options.html#ports).</td>
+This can be an indicator of overloaded agents, network problems, or configuration errors where agents cannot connect to each other on the [required ports](/docs/agent/options.html#ports).</td>
     <td>flaps / interval</td>
     <td>counter</td>
   </tr>